 Regulating Emotions in the Face of Discrimination

 Discrimination, whether experience personally or witnessed, is a stressor that can harm mental and physical health.
 Research on managing stressors finds that reflecting on the event from a third-person, distanced point of view rather than from a personal, immersed point of view can reduce its negative effects (Ayduk & Kross, 2010).
 Building on this intriguing line of research, we have begun a new project, funded by the National Science Foundation, to examine whether the benefits of distanced reflection on engagement with negative life events extends to group-based discrimination.
 We consider the influence of distanced compared with immersed forms of emotion regulation on the emotional reactions, physiological arousal, cognitive functioning, and collective-action intentions of members of different low-status groups as they relive and/or witnessed discrimination against their group.
-Initial work suggests that distanced engagement with discrimination can reduce negative affective experience, but that this reduction seems to reduce willingness to engage in collective-action as well as being more effortful than immersed forms of engagement (Levy et al., under review; Levy & Richeson, under review).
+Initial work suggests that distanced engagement with discrimination can reduce negative affective experience, but that this reduction seems to reduce willingness to engage in collective-action as well as being more effortful than immersed forms of engagement (Green et al., under review; Green & Richeson, under review).

 Perceptions of & Reactions to Intergroup Inequality

 What factors shape whether people perceive and/or acknowledge different types of inequality?
 Recent studies in the lab find that both White and Black Americans largely misperceive the extent to which racial economic inequality has been attained in the United States (Kraus, Rucker, & Richeson, 2017).
 Indeed, White and Black Americans from the top and bottom of the national income distribution, on average, estimated greater progress toward Black-White economic equality that was largely driven by estimates of greater current equality than actually exists according to National statistics.
 These overestimates were predicted by greater belief in a just world and social network racial diversity (among Black participants), as well as differences in subgroup societal status.
-These findings suggest a profound misperception of and unfounded optimism regarding societal race-based economic equality—a misperception that is likely to have any number of important policy implications.
+These findings suggest a profound misperception of and unfounded optimism regarding societal race-based economic equality—a misperception that is likely to have any number of important policy implications (see also Kraus et al., 2019).

 This misperception regarding economic inequality seems to generalize to racial inequality more generally.
 One factor that seems to predict more accurate perceptions of the actual racial disparities that continue to exist in American society is the endorsement of lay beliefs about the nature of racism.
 Specifically, we are investigating how lay beliefs about the nature of racism— as primarily due to prejudiced individuals or, rather, to institutional/structural factors that disadvantage members of particular racial groups—shape perceptions of racial inequality in the criminal justice system; holding a more structural, rather than interpersonal, understanding of racism is associated with a greater tendency to perceive racial inequality in criminal justice.
-Indeed, accounting for these lay beliefs helps to significantly reduce the “gap” in perceived racial inequality typically found between White and racial minority individuals (Rucker & Richeson, in preparation).
+Indeed, accounting for these lay beliefs helps to significantly reduce the “gap” in perceived racial inequality typically found between White and racial minority individuals (Rucker, Duker, & Richeson, under revision).

 Reasoning about inequality